milsbeary/milsbeary/README.md

 B) Supervised and reinforcement learning, both applied and theoretical

-C) High-performance and parallel computing for large-scale simulations and machine learning
+C) High-performance and parallel computing for large-scale simulations, machine learning, and big data analytics

+D) Automated descision making and control

 I'm open to project colaborations, feel free to reach out.